salcedoisabella/programmable-neurorepair/results/README.md

 ## Purpose

-This directory contains the build history of **Programmable Neurorepair**.
+This directory contains the technical build history of **Programmable Neurorepair**.

-The project did not emerge in one step.
-It was built across multiple technical and conceptual phases: state-structure derivation, controller refinement, biological interpretation, external validation, intervention translation, platform framing, and packaging.
+The project did not emerge in a single step.
+It evolved through multiple technical and conceptual phases: state-structure derivation, controller refinement, biological interpretation, external validation, intervention translation, platform framing, and audience-specific packaging.

-This folder should not be read as a flat collection of unrelated outputs.
+This directory should not be read as a flat collection of unrelated outputs.
-It should be read as the technical development record of the project.
+It should be read as the historical development record of the system.

-## How to use this directory
+## What this layer contains

-If you want the clearest guide to the results layer, start with:
+The results layer includes:

+- step-level technical outputs
+- summary tables
+- decision tables
+- verdict tables
+- transition logic artifacts
+- repair-signature artifacts
+- candidate-layer artifacts
+- external validation artifacts
+- intervention-layer artifacts
-- `results/PHASE_INDEX.md`
+- packaging artifacts

-That document explains how the results are grouped and which phases matter most.
+Later outputs build on earlier ones.

 ## Current high-level reading